paslandau/dictionary-decompounder/readme.md

 ###Algorithm

-The `DictionaryDecompounder` implements a dictionary based decompounding algorithm.
+The `dictionary-decompounder` implements a dictionary based decompounding algorithm.
 In short, there has to be a dictionary of known words that is used to analyze compound words.
 In addition, so called interfixes can be provided, that "glue" two parts of a compound word together and are taken into account when checking the dictionary.
 Example: